Lactarius rufus: Distribution and habitat

 Lactarius rufus appears from late spring to late autumn.
 It is frequent in the northern temperate zones in Europe and North America.
 It is most commonly found with pine trees, but can also appear with birch, conifer, or spruce.
 It is common in northern California, and the Pacific Northwest from late summer to early winter.

 Edibility

 Lactarius rufus is generally not recommended for consumption, even being considered poisonous due to the presence of toxins which may cause gastric upset.
-However, it is used in some places as a condiment after special treatment, and mycologist David Arora notes that it is eaten in Scandinavian countries after canning, and also mentions that there may be edibility differences in North American and European versions of the mushroom.
-It is one of the most common wild mushrooms harvested for food in Finland.
+However, it is used in some places as a condiment after special treatment.
+Mycologist David Arora notes that it is eaten in Scandinavian countries after canning, but may be poisonous raw, being especially untested in North America.
+As of 1984, it was one of the most common wild mushrooms harvested for food use in Finland.